Barbara Comstock: Post-political career

-She now regularly appears on MSNBC, Fox News, CNN, and other media outlets as a policy and political commentator.
+Comstock now regularly appears on MSNBC, Fox News, CNN, and other media outlets as a policy and political commentator.

+In the spring of 2021, Comstock was a fellow at the USC Center for the Political Future.

 In June 2021, she encouraged her fellow Republicans to move on from Donald Trump, whom she called the "patron saint of sore losers".
 In a February 2022 interview following strong remarks by Mike Pence disputing Trump's claims that Pence could have overturned the election outcome, Comstock said that "the Trump operation is in sort of a meltdown", and that "the walls are closing in on Trump" with respect to the ongoing House investigation of the January 6, 2021, breach of the U.S. Capitol.
+In August 2024, Comstock signaled her intention to vote for Kamala Harris in the 2024 United States presidential election.
+In October 2024, Comstock predicted that there is "...a silent group of women who will crawl over broken glass to vote against Trump."
+That same month, she endorsed Eugene Vindman and Suhas Subramanyam, both Democrats, in Virginia's 7th and 10th congressional districts, respectively.
+In 2025, she endorsed Democratic gubernatorial candidate Abigail Spanberger against the Republican candidate, Winsome Earle-Sears.

+In 2023, she organized a new lobbying group, American Consumer & Investor Institute, which represents consumer voices on issues related to the regulation of financial technology firms and cryptocurrency.
+In February 2025, former U.S. Rep. Blaine Luetkemeyer took over as chief executive of the group.

 Personal life

 She has been married to Elwyn Charles Comstock, whom she had met in high school, since October 9, 1982.
 They have three children together.

-Among Comstock's close friends is Democrat Donna Brazile, whom Comstock helped when she "couldn't find family and friends caught up in Hurricanes Katrina and Rita", Comstock said of Brazile, "We don't agree on many issues, but we consider each other to be worthy of respect."
-She is also close to retired Supreme Court Justice Anthony M. Kennedy, who when her father was rushed to the hospital went to her parents' house to "monitor ... the pumpkin bread baking in their kitchen."
-Comstock was friends with legal analyst Barbara Olson, who was killed on 9/11.
+Among Comstock's close friends is Democratic strategist Donna Brazile.
+According to The Washington Post, Comstock helped her when she "couldn't find family and friends caught up in Hurricanes Katrina and Rita".
+Comstock said of Brazile, "We don't agree on many issues, but we consider each other to be worthy of respect."
+She is also close to retired Supreme Court Justice Anthony M. Kennedy who, when her father was rushed to the hospital, went to her parents' house to "monitor ... the pumpkin bread baking in their kitchen."
+Comstock was friends with legal analyst Barbara Olson, who was killed in the September 11 attacks.
 Another good friend is David N. Bossie, president of Citizens United and Donald Trump's deputy campaign manager. "[Trump] is the hardest-working man I've ever been around", Bossie said.
 "Barbara Comstock is the hardest-working woman I've ever been around."